jgraph/security-privacy-legal/README.md

-# draw.io Security, privacy and License texts
+# draw.io Security, Privacy and License texts

 The repository contains version controlled master copies of security and privacy policies, as well as End User License Agreement (EULA) texts.
 The purposes of being version controlled is for you to be able to determine what policies and licenses applied on a specific date.